School Transformation Lab – All students got talent

 – Open and innovative practices in digital area: In a transformed school, the teacher drastically reduces the amount of collective explanations he gives.
 The heart of the transformation is to make the student autonomous in their learning.
 Internet is then seen as an ally to sustain that autonomy, and not anymore as a competitor to the teacher’s knowledge.

 In addition, the project will produce an impact assessment tool for measuring the effects on students and teachers (O4), an online platform (O5) and an impact report with policy recommendations (O6).

-You can find more info on the project website: SchoolTransformationLab
+You can find all the produced results in the project website: SchoolTransformationLab

 For a presentation made by the project coordinator, click here –> https://www.youtube.com/watch?v=6txsUyjEfIc&feature=youtu.be

 More information in the Youtube Channel: School Transformation Lab – YouTube